-Wendy from Gurgle Turtle sent me this picture of her super cute poodle skirts she made her girls and I just HAD to beg her to share her tute with y’all.
+Wendy from Gurgle Turtle sent me this picture of her super cute DIY poodle skirt that she made her girls and I just HAD to beg her to share her tute with y’all.
 It’s crazy simple but with such polished results, you can totally whip one up before the friday school halloween parade!
 Take it away Wendy from Gurgle Turtle…

-So I wanted to make my little girls some poodle skirts without spending hours dealing with patterns or elastic waistbands.
+So I wanted to make my little girls a DIY poodle skirt without spending hours dealing with patterns or elastic waistbands.
 The girls would only be wearing these for a couple of hours, so why spend too much time making them?
 That’s when I decided to make the poodle skirts in a wrap style.
 Super easy, super fast, and totally cute!

-Get the full Easy Peasy Poodle Skirt Tutorial after the jump…
+Get the full Easy Peasy DIY Poodle Skirt Tutorial below…

 Ok here we go: